ensamblador/sagemaker-stable-difussionXL-demo/README.md

     ```
     Optional: if you want to change Stack Name or Tags, go to `app.py` in the same folder.

-4. Build de react web app
+4. Build de react web app inside `sd-display-app` folder

     ```bash
     cd sd-display-app